Welcome to the Reflection Toolkit

 Reflection can be used for many things including:

-• Allowing us to improve our own practice to gain better outcomes in the future
+• Improving your own practice to gain better outcomes in the future

-• Increasing our awareness of our abilities and attributes and our evidence for these
+• Increasing awareness of your abilities and attributes and the evidence for these

-• Evaluating the quality and success of our action plans
+• Evaluating the quality and success of your action plans

-• Applying theoretical knowledge/frameworks to real experiences and using this to expand our understanding of the underlying theory.
+• Applying theoretical knowledge/frameworks to real experiences and using this to expand your understanding of the underlying theory.

 If you have questions, didn’t find the things you needed, or have any feedback about the site - please email us at reflection@ed.ac.uk.